apache/tooling-trusted-release/docs/conventions.md

 While this approach can lead to slightly longer function names, the benefits of improved code organisation and discoverability outweigh the verbosity.

-Private, underscored, functions should be placed after all public functions.
+Classes should always be placed before functions.
+Private, underscored, classes should be placed after all public classes, and likewise for functions.

 ### Give helper functions the same prefix as their parent function